SylvanLiu/LOL_VoiceAssistance/README.md

 3. Expand its function to the other three laners.

 Console example:

-<Run>jungling assistance has launched, may you have a pentakill
+<'Run'>jungling assistance has launched, may you have a pentakill

-<F8>items list has been refreshed ['red buff', 'blue buff', 'red crab', 'blue crab', 'dragon', 'mid get 6', 'top get 6', 'bot get 6', 'pioneer']
+<'F8'>items list has been refreshed ['red buff', 'blue buff', 'red crab', 'blue crab', 'dragon', 'mid get 6', 'top get 6', 'bot get 6', 'pioneer']

 There is only one minute before red buff

 There is only one minute before blue buff

 There are still two minutes before red crab

-There are still two minutes before blue crab red buff has appeared blue buff has appeared
+There are still two minutes before blue crab

+red buff has appeared

+blue buff has appeared

-<F1>items list has been refreshed ['blue buff', 'red crab', 'blue crab', 'dragon', 'mid get 6', 'top get 6', 'red buff', 'bot get 6', 'pioneer']
+<'F1'>items list has been refreshed ['blue buff', 'red crab', 'blue crab', 'dragon', 'mid get 6', 'top get 6', 'red buff', 'bot get 6', 'pioneer']

-<F2>items list has been refreshed ['red crab', 'blue crab', 'dragon', 'mid get 6', 'top get 6', 'red buff', 'blue buff', 'bot get 6', 'pioneer']
+<'F2'>items list has been refreshed ['red crab', 'blue crab', 'dragon', 'mid get 6', 'top get 6', 'red buff', 'blue buff', 'bot get 6', 'pioneer']

-<Del>jungling assistance has terminated
+<'Del'>jungling assistance has terminated

 #### P.S.
 There will only be the artificial error while you record things by pressing keys, all threadings and processed are accurate and will rarely influence your game performance.